 Substitutes:

-- Clarified butter- Ghee is recommended for this yum rice use a lot of it. but If you plan to make a vegan bagara chawal recipe use a neutral flavoured oil like sunflower oil or vegetable oil.
+- Clarified butter - Ghee is recommended for this yummy rice; use a lot of it.
+But if you plan to make a vegan bagara chawal recipe, use a neutral-flavoured oil like sunflower oil or vegetable oil.

-- Rice variety- I have used Ambe Mohar rice, short-grained aromatic rice.
+- Rice variety - I have used Ambe Mohar rice, a short-grained, aromatic rice.
 Use basmati rice or everyday rice varieties.

 - Garam masala powder- Use whole spices in place of the powdered garam masala.
-I like the masala powder as we do not need to fish them out of the rice. so I make a batch and use it in many recipes that call for garam masala.
+I like the masala powder because we don't need to fish it out of the rice.
+So I make a batch and use it in many recipes that call for garam masala.

 Variations: